-If the goods display defects, the buyer has the right to claim liability for defects in the merchant’s establishment or at the designated person by delivering the goods to the merchant’s establishment or the designated person’s establishment and delivering to the merchant, respectively to the designated person, an expression of the buyer’s will to exercise its right (hereinafter referred to as “Notice of Defect Identification”) e.g. in the form of a completed form for claiming liability for defects, which is placed on the relevant subpage of the merchant’s electronic commerce.
-The merchant advises to insure the goods when shipping.
-The shipment is not taken by the merchant or the designated person.
-The Buyer is obliged to truthfully state all required information, in particular to accurately indicate the type and extent of the defect of the goods; at the same time, the Buyer shall indicate which of his rights arising out of § 623 of the Civil Code he applies.
-The list of designated persons is listed on the relevant e-commerce subpage or sent to the buyer at the merchant’s request.
+If the goods display defects, the Buyer has the right to claim liability for defects in the Merchant’s establishment or at the designated person by delivering the goods to the Merchant’s establishment or the designated person’s establishment and delivering to the Merchant or to the designated person an expression of the Buyer’s will to exercise its right (hereinafter referred to as “notice of defect”) e.g. in the form of a completed form for claiming liability for defects, which is placed on the relevant subpage of the e-commerce Merchant.
+The Merchant advises to insure the goods when shipping.
+The shipment is not taken by the Merchant or the designated person.
+The Buyer is obliged to truthfully state all required information, in particular, to accurately indicate the type and extent of the defect of the goods; at the same time, the Buyer shall indicate which of the rights arising out of § 623 of the Civil Code the Buyer applies.
+The list of designated persons is listed on the relevant e-commerce subpage or sent to the Buyer at the Merchant’s request.

-The liability procedure for defective goods that can be delivered to the merchant begins on the date when all of the following conditions are cumulatively met:
+The liability procedure for defective goods that can be delivered to the Merchant begins on the date when all of the following conditions are cumulatively met: